zig-gamedev/zig-gamedev/libs/zgpu/README.md

 ## Library overview

-Below you can find an overview of its main features.
+Below you can find an overview of main `zgpu` features.

 ### Init
 ```zig